MicrosoftDocs/azure-devops-docs/docs/git/set-up-credential-managers.md

 ![Git Credential Manager prompting during Git pull](_img/gcm_login_prompt.gif)

 Once authenticated, the credential manager will create and cache a [personal access token](../accounts/use-personal-access-tokens-to-authenticate.md) for future connections to the repo.
-Git commands that connect to this account will not prompt for user credentials until the token expires or is revoked through Team Services/TFS.
+Git commands that connect to this account will not prompt for user credentials until the token expires or is revoked through VSTS/TFS.

 ### Getting help